kazeka/nemiga/README.md

 datasette mmm.db &
 ```

-A popup inside codespaces web UI will ask to open redirected port 8001.
+A popup inside codespaces web UI will ask to open Datasette at redirected port 8001.

-Launch the FastAPI app at port 8000:
+Launch the FastAPI app at default port 8000:
 ```bash
 uvicorn mmm:app --reload &
 ```